General quantum-classical dynamics as measurement based feedback: Discussion

+The main merit of Oppenheim's program \cite{oppenheim2023_postquantum}, further refined and expanded with Layton, \v{S}oda, Sparaciari, and Weller-Davies \cite{oppenheim2022classes,oppenheim2023_decoherencediffusion,oppenheim2023objective,oppenheim2023covariantpathintegralsquantum,oppenheim2023pathintegralsclassicalquantumdynamics,layton2023_weakfield,layton2023healthier}, has been to push hybrid dynamics beyond the non-relativistic playground where it had remained confined.
+More than a model, these works build and refine a framework, from which one can in principle specify a variety of models.
+In our language, the choice of measurement operators $\hc_k$ and feedback dynamics is not fully explicit.
+Rather, a set of non-trivial requirements are derived that would make the resulting dynamics properly relativistic and have General Relativity as classical limit.
+It is not yet known if there exists choices that satisfy all the requirements jointly and are compatible with observations.

-In my opinion, the first, \ie\, the measurement part, is the most important and difficult to make consistent with observations if the theory is to be fundamental\footnote{A similar opinion has been defended independently by Di\'osi in a recent note \cite{diosi2024classicalquantum}.}.
-Indeed, constructing consistent relativistic continuous measurement equations (or equivalently relativistic collapse models) is notoriously difficult.
-The main difficulty is that the standard approach \cite{diosi1990_relativisticmeasurement} with local dissipators $\mathcal{D}[\mathcal{O}(x)]$ generically induces an infinite spontaneous heating of the vacuum.
+In my opinion, the measurement part of the dynamics is the most important and difficult to make consistent with observations for a relativistic theory\footnote{A similar opinion has been defended independently by Di\'osi in a recent note \cite{diosi2024classicalquantum}.}.
+Indeed, constructing consistent relativistic continuous measurement equations (equivalently relativistic collapse models), which is required in Oppenheim's program as in every other attempt at making hybrid dynamics relativistic, is notoriously difficult.
+The main hurdle is that the standard approach \cite{diosi1990_relativisticmeasurement} with local dissipators $\mathcal{D}[\mathcal{O}(x)]$ generically induces an infinite spontaneous heating of the vacuum.
 One could think of renormalizing this effect, and for various models this can be done formally \cite{Baidya2017}.
 However, the required counter terms are negative and thus break the Lindblad form of the master equation, which is unacceptable for a fundamental theory.

 It is tempting, as a fallback option, to just \emph{regularize} the dynamics, without renormalizing with counter terms.
 But then one should keep in mind that present constraints on non-relativistic collapse models make the resulting scale dangerously large (far larger than the Planck scale, and even larger than the nucleon scale \cite{tilloy2019_neutronstar,donadi2021_DPtests,bassi2023_collapsereview}).